buildpacks/spec/buildpack.md

 The following environment variables MUST be set by the lifecycle in each buildpack's execution environment.

-These variables MAY change between execution of each buildpack in a single lifecycle phase.
+These variables MAY differ between buildpacks.

 | Env Variable        | Description                          | Detect | Build | Launch
 |---------------------|--------------------------------------|--------|-------|--------